paylogic/developer.paylogic.com/content/articles/settei.rst

 ######

-The most important design decision of :code:`settei` is to base its implementation in the concept of entry points, in order to create a framework-agnostic library for configuration settings.
+The most important design decision of :code:`settei` is to base its implementation in the concept of `entry points <http://pythonhosted.org/setuptools/pkg_resources.html#entry-points>`_ in order to create a framework-agnostic library for configuration settings.

 Entry points
 ============